mastrovi/dlgprojects/dcq-xml-to-dlgadmin/README.md

 * removal of extraneous content.

-The pre-processing and validation program (when it has been written, it doesn't exist yet!) will help to prepare and validate your file for reformatting.
+The [pre-processing program](prep.py) and validation program (when it has been written, it doesn't exist yet!) will help to prepare and validate your file for reformatting.
 A working [example xml](test_testers.xml) file is provided.

 ### Instructions for use
 1. Drop dcqToDlgAdmin.py into the directory with your xml and run the program.
 (Alternatively you may run the program and input the complete file path.)
 2. Provide input for the following questions:
-   * What xml file would you like to convert? (do not enter file extension)
+   * What xml file would you like to convert?
    * These records will be public. (enter t or f)
    * These records will be included in DPLA. (enter t or f)
    * These digital objects are hosted at the DLG. (enter t or f)